-Like Hobbes, Locke believes that sense experience creates ideas, internal representations of an external world.
+Like Hobbes, Locke believes that perception is the creation of ideas as internal representations of an external world.

 We have direct and certain knowledge of these internal representations.

 Locke believes that we can also have certainty of the consequences of our reflections on our internal representations, as of mathematics and morality.